fivetran/dbt_fivetran_log/README.md

 This package models Fivetran Log data from [our free internal connector](https://fivetran.com/docs/logs/fivetran-log).
 It uses **destination-level** data in the format described by [this ERD](https://docs.google.com/presentation/d/1lny-kFwJIvOCbKky3PEvEQas4oaHVVTahj3OTRONpu8/?usp=sharing) and unions the data to the **account level**, if needed.

-> Note: The Fivetran Log Connector dbt package is compatible with BigQuery, Redshift, and Snowflake.
->
-> Though compatible with each individual kind of warehouse, the package is not *cross-compatible*.
-For example, you can union log data across various BigQuery destinations, but not BigQuery *and* Snowflake destinations.

 This package helps you understand:
 * How you are spending money in Fivetran according to our [consumption-based pricing model](https://fivetran.com/docs/getting-started/consumption-based-pricing).
 We display consumption data at the table, connector, destination, and account levels.
 * How your data is flowing in Fivetran: